 Italy is the leading producer of rice in Europe, with the majority of it being grown in the abundant Po river valley.
-Lombardy is home to the best rice growing area, the Lomellina, while Piedmonte and the Veneto also have bountiful rice harvests.
+Lombardy is home to the best rice growing area, the Lomellina, while Piedmont and Veneto also have bountiful rice harvests.
 Rice thrives so well in the Po valley that first courses of risotto are more common than pasta and are a great way to serve whatever is in season, from seafood to wild mushrooms (such as Porcini) to meat and game.
-Anyone that has had a perfectly prepared risotto or risi dish knows just how serious the people of this area take their rice.
+Anyone that has had a perfectly prepared risotto or any other "riso" dish knows just how serious the people of these areas take their rice.

 History of Rice in Italy

-14th century.
-It got there from trade with the east, probably brought in by ship by Venetian or Genoese merchants, but the earliest documentation of rice cultivation dates to 1475, perhaps decades after the crop had been established.
-It is not known if Italian farmers adopted the new grain immediately since the large amounts of water needed to flood the rice fields could cause conditions perfect for malaria.
-The early crops must have been impressive enough for farmers to ignore their fears of disease, since rice quickly became a staple in the Po valley.
-Over time rice growing spread to every corner of Italy, but never took on the prominence it does in Lombardy, Piedmonte and the Veneto.
+It is difficult to say just when rice was introduced to Italy, but it was most likely during the late Middle Ages, perhaps the 14th century.
+It got there from trade with the east, probably brought in by Venetian or Genoese merchants, but the earliest documentation of rice cultivation dates to 1475, possibly decades after the crop had been established.
+It is not known if Italian farmers adopted the new grain immediately, since the large amounts of water needed to flood rice fields could cause conditions perfect for malaria.
+The early crops must have been impressive enough for farmers to ignore their fears of disease, since rice quickly became a staple food in the Po valley.
+Over time, rice growing spread to every corner of Italy, but never took on the prominence it does in Lombardy, Piedmont and Veneto.

 Types of Italian Rice

-A well prepared risotto just may be the most rich and flavorful dish you may ever eat.
+A well prepared risotto may just be the richest and most flavorsome dish you may ever eat.
 Risotto is made with great care, braising the rice and allowing it to absorb the cooking liquid, usually broth.
 The special rice used in the preparation lends its starches to the cooking liquid, giving the risotto a rich consistency that in some ways resembles a heavy cream sauce.
-The actual braising of the rice is a standard procedure starting with the rice being toasted in a soffrito (chopped vegetables such as onion, garlic, carrots and celery), before broth is ladled in slowly.
-What makes each risotto unique is the local ingredients that give the dish its character.
+The actual braising of the rice is a standard procedure starting with the rice being toasted in a soffritto (chopped onion, garlic, carrots and celery, sautéd in olive oil), before broth is ladled in slowly.
+What makes each risotto unique is local ingredients giving the dish its character.

-Risi and Other Rice Dishes
+Other Rice Dishes

-More Venetian recipes here
+More Venetian recipes here.